browserengineering/book/book/advanced-rendering.md

 [pixel-shader]: https://en.wikipedia.org/wiki/Shader#Pixel_shaders
 [vertex-shader]: https://en.wikipedia.org/wiki/Shader#Vertex_shaders

-as long as the computation is a non-looping sequence of simple mathematical operations, and each pixel is independent of the other ones[^7].
+As long as the computation is a non-looping sequence of simple mathematical operations, each pixel is independent of the other ones[^7].
 It is also easy to apply transforms via vertex shaders.

 [^7]: This is why filters and blend modes that do introduce such dependencies are more expensive, because they require multiple passes over the data.